vrukkodhara/CMake/README.md

 # CMake
-This repository contains practice files to CMake
+This repository contains practice files to CMake.